xypeng12/Multi-Region-Traffic-Control-with-SUMO/README.md

 # SUMO-Integrated-Perimeter-Control-and-Route-Guidance
-This repository implements a multi-scale joint control (MSJC) framework for perimeter control and route guidance integrated with SUMO (Simulation of Urban MObility).
+This repository implements a multi-scale joint control (MSJC) framework for perimeter control and route guidance in a multi-region network, integrated with SUMO (Simulation of Urban MObility).

 Control Strategies:
 1. MSJC: proposed multi-scale joint control of perimeter control and route guidance